 - An increased DTR indicates an upper motor neuron issue, whereas decreased DTR indicates an LMN, neuromuscular junction, or muscle issue.

-- Elderly patients may have reduced or absent lower DTR due to normal aging-related changes in muscles and tendons
+- Older patients may have reduced or absent lower DTR due to normal aging-related changes in muscles and tendons

 - Reinforcing maneuvers (e.g., Jendrassik maneuver) can be used to elicit a reflex that initially seems to be absent.